 Anyways, I didn’t sleep well at all (more than usual…:) ) due to the pain.
 Even with pain meds, ouch.
 Luckily, I finally decided to get up and write this.
 Beforehand, however, I watched the Flintstones.
 Fred and Barney told Wilma and Betty that camping was no place for women.
 Who do you think won out?
 It was a good one. 🙂

-Just thought I would share about my walking dilemmas after a tkr. 🙂 Hopefully, someone else will have the same concerns.
+Just thought I would share about my walking dilemmas after a tkr. 🙂 Hopefully, someone else among my tkr blogging community will have the same concerns about pacing yourself after a tkr.
+Please be eager to share with others on here.
 I’m not complaining, just stating as fact.

 Find interesting?
 Kindly share…Thanks!